 On that note, the story does not end gracefully at all.
 Most of the manga is wasted on frontloading all of the lore and world-building.
 The early chapters are all about police politics and Aki’s investigation, which serves to reveal the basic elements of the plot.
 What is Panther Claw?
 Who is Honey?
 Who is her dad?
 Basic stuff that the original anime managed to convey in 10 minutes.
 Just as you finally get through all that, the setting moves to the academy.
 A whole new cast of characters must be fleshed out, new lore must be added, and BOOM, suddenly it’s over.

 Chapter 10 feels like it should be the start of the story, rather than its conclusion.

 Making this even more awkward are the many plot beats scattered around that suggest the writer had far bigger ambitions.
-Most obvious of these is that just a roster of sub-villains who are introduced just before the manga’s “finale”.
+Most obvious of these is a roster of sub-villains who are introduced just before the manga’s “finale”.
 Shinpei even acknowledges in the afterword that he intended to have several more chapters where Honey took these guys on.
 As it stands, it’s yet more useless background story.